-Consulting Ophthalmologists, P.C. located in in Farmington and Glastonbury Connecticut provides medical and surgical care for all Corneal and External Diseases.
+Consulting Ophthalmologists, P.C. located in Farmington and Glastonbury Connecticut provides medical and surgical care for all Corneal and External Diseases.
 Most patients are referred to a Corneal Specialist by their primary eye care provider for consultations.
 However, self-referrals for second opinions are most welcome.

 Conditions requiring medical treatment include many inflammatory and infectious diseases.
-Careful history-taking, meticulous examination and appropriate testing usually provide the information needed to make the correct diagnosis and implement the proper medical therapy.
+Careful history-taking, meticulous examination, and appropriate testing usually provide the information needed to make the correct diagnosis and implement the proper medical therapy.

 Topical therapy with prescription eye drops is most often prescribed, but occasionally systemic therapy (i.e. pills) is indicated.
 Most medical conditions are short-lived and resolve without permanent sequel.
 However, some are chronic, incurable and sight-threatening.
 You will be informed by your ophthalmologist about the likely outcome of your condition, but no guarantees can be made due to the inherent uncertainty of medical treatment.
 Working together, you and your corneal specialist will usually achieve a satisfactory result.